makersacademy/chitter-challenge/README.md

 ---

+### Instructions

+1. Clone this repo
+2. Run `bundle` from the command line while inside the repo
+3. To run the app, type `rackup` from the command line while inside the repo, then open your browser and enter `localhost:9292` in the address bar (9292 is the default port for `rackup` - you can optionally specify a different port e.g. `rackup -p 1234`)

+Tests have been set up to run with RSpec and Capybara.
+You can run the full suite using `rspec` or run a specific feature/unit spec file e.g. `rspec spec/features/chitter_spec.rb`

+---

 ### Implementation

 The `docs` directory includes a `db-model` file with details of the planned database contents, and a `user-stories` file listing the features specified by MA.